 - motor vehicle theft

-In addition, the SRS collects counts of arrests for 28 offense categories broken down by the age, sex, and race of the arrestee.
+In addition, the UCR Summary Reporting System (SRS) collects counts of arrests for 28 categories of offenses.
+After being cartegorized by offense, they are also broken down by the age, sex, and race of the arrestee.
 So while there are databases on crime and databases that track shootings of police, there is no formal database tracking shootings by police.

 Couple that with the discovery that the police report on the death of Michael Brown in Ferguson, Missouri, is missing key information.
 An ACLU attorney told Yahoo News that the two-page police report, which the Ferguson Police Department released only after pressure from journalists and civil liberties advocates, is largely redacted or left blank.